European Union-Russia Agreement

 - Russian Federation is the largest supplier of energy

-products of the European Union (25% of the European Union consumption of oil and gas).
+products of the European Union (25% of the European Union consumption of petrol and gas).

 - The European Union and the Russian Federation finished a Partnership and Cooperation Agreement in 1994.

-Russia belongs to the Economic Area of the Orthodox Civilization
+Russia belongs to the Economic Area of the Orthodox Civilisation

 and the European Union countries to the European